The WriteyDesk is a desk you can write on

 Equity podcast: Betting against Elon Musk, and Sequoia’s Roelof Botha owns how many Teslas?

 Whether you’re an unsung mathematical genius with a penchant for writing complex equations all over everything or a damn vandal, you’ll find the WriteyDesk quite useful.
 This test is essentially a big whiteboard that upon which you can write, draw, or sketch and it’s erasable.
-It comes in white or “birch” and $300 on Kickstarter and $400 when it hits retail.
+It comes in white or “birch” and is $300 on Kickstarter ($400 when it hits retail).

-“But guy writing about a desk you can write on,” you say.
+“But, guy writing about a desk you can write on,” you say.
 “What happens if you smudge the ink?”
 I don’t know but you’d best be careful.
 I can imagine a lifetime of stained shirt sleeves and wrists with this thing if you’re not properly trained in the horizontal dry erase sketching arts.

 This product was made by the same guys who made the paint that turns walls into whiteboards.
 They’re backed by Mark Cuban.